-While most Raman spectroscopy studies have applied microscopy-based approaches or surface enhancement using gold and silver nanoparticles, few have tried to detect bacteria using low resolution tools.
-Schmilovitch et al. (2005) detected Erwinia and Clavibacter species, known plant pathogens, using a simple 785 nm laser and a spectrometer, without any light enhancement techniques.
+While most Raman spectroscopy studies have applied microscopy-based approaches or surface enhancement using gold and silver nanoparticles, few have tried to detect or quantify bacteria using low-resolution Raman.
+Low resolution Raman spectroscopy involves obtaining the Raman spectra without using microscopes nor SERS, but rather with direct application of the laser onto a sample, and spectra collection using a simple Raman spectrometer.
+Low-resolution Raman tools are relatively inexpensive and easier to operate.
+These instruments produce a weaker and spectrum with lower resolution.
+In order to overcome the difficulty of low-resolution signals, advanced algorithms are applied to analyze large datasets.
+These algorithms (such as, PLS, Support Vector Machine and others) clarify the spectra and consequently improve detection limits and resolution, without use of expensive instrumentation or sample preparation.
+Schmilovitch et al. (2005) detected Erwinia and Clavibacter species, known plant pathogens, using a simple 785 nm laser and a spectrometer.
 They managed to detect the bacteria at concentrations as low as 100 cells/ml, using a Partial Least Squares (PLS) chemometric model, with an accuracy >90%.
 This work was a proof of concept for detection of bacteria using low-resolution Raman spectroscopy that can be applied for the food and water industries.
-Other studies (Mello et al., 2005; Mizrach et al., 2007) have shown similar results regarding quantification of enteric bacteria and yeast respectively.
-All these findings were obtained using low resolution Raman, with advanced algorithms to prepare and analyze large datasets.
-These algorithms (such as PLS, Support Vector Machine and others) clarify the spectra and consequently improve detection limits and resolution, without use of expensive instrumentation or sample preparation.
-Therefore, low resolution Raman spectroscopy combined with proper analytical algorithms could be considered as a potential approach to quantify??
-Detect?? microorganisms in the food and water industry.
+Mizrach et al. (2007) have shown similar sensitivity regarding quantification of yeast.
+All these findings were obtained using low-resolution Raman.
+Therefore, low-resolution Raman spectroscopy combined with proper analytical algorithms could be considered as a potential approach to detect microorganisms in the food and water industry.

 Fluorescence spectroscopy